luckyframework/wordsmith/README.md

-# LuckyInflector
+# Wordsmith

-This project is still new.
-Guides will be posted when things are more complete.
+Wordsmith is a library for pluralizing, ordinalizing, singularizing and doing other fun and useful things with words.

 ## Installation